axe MCP Server

 The remediate Tool

-The remediate tool takes any accessibility issue identified by axe and generates context-aware, AI-powered remediation guidance that coding agents can translate into actual code fixes.
+The remediate tool takes one or more accessibility issues identified by the analyze or igt tool and generates context-aware, AI-powered remediation guidance that coding agents can translate into actual code fixes.
+Issues are submitted as a batch, so a single call can return fixes for every violation found on a page.

 What It Does

-1. Authentication - Validates the user's credentials—either an API key or an OAuth 2.0 access token (see Set Up Authentication)—to ensure authorized access
+1. Authentication - Validates the user's credentials—either an API key or an OAuth 2.0 access token—to ensure authorized access

-2. AI Credit Usage - Each remediate call consumes AI credits from your organization's allocation, enabling the use of advanced AI models trained on Deque's extensive accessibility expertise
+2. AI Credit Usage - Each issue in the batch consumes AI credits from your organization's allocation, enabling the use of advanced AI models trained on Deque's extensive accessibility expertise

-3. AI-Generated Remediation - Crafts high-quality, actionable accessibility fix that coding agents can interpret and implement in the source code
+3. AI-Generated Remediation - Crafts high-quality, actionable accessibility fixes that coding agents can interpret and implement in the source code

 note